 Blocks & Files has looked at this turbulent near decade and a half and sees five waves of all-flash array (AFA) innovation.

-We’re looking strictly at SSD arrays, not SSDs it add-in cards, and that excludes Fusion IO, STEC, SanDisk – mostly – and all its acquisitions, and others like Virident.
+We’re looking strictly at SSD arrays, not SSDs or add-in cards, and that excludes Fusion IO, STEC, SanDisk – mostly – and all its acquisitions, and others like Virident.

 A schematic chart sets the scene.
 It is generally time-based, with the past on the left and present time on the right hand side.
 Coloured lines show what’s happened to the suppliers, with joins representing acquisitions.
 Stars show firms crashing or product lines being cancelled.
 Study it for a moment and then we’ll dive into the first wave of AFA happenings.